AriRice/WBNU-local-adaptation/README.md

 Step_07_squish_em_together.sh --> Concatenating vcfs into one file, for GEA analyses in R.

 Step_08_filtering_windows.sh <- another filtering scheme for a downstream analysis that'll measure Fst across 10kbp sliding windows.
+Create it in the 12_filter folder.

-Step_09_Create_100kbp_array_script.r <-- creates script that divides everything into 10kbp windows and calculates Fst.
-After doing this in an interactive session, create
+Step_09_Create_100kbp_array_script.r <-- Creates a script (and several helper files) that divides everything into 10kbp windows and calculates Fst.
+Do this in an interactive session within the 04_stats directory.
+Then, to run said script, you must create 'window_stat_calculations.r', 'calculate_windows.r', and 'popmap_phylo.txt' in this directory.

+Step_10_combine_stats.sh <-- Does the same thing as step 07.
+Concatenating.